Menu Close

 Malacca Maritime Museum.
 Photo by CEphoto, Uwe Aranas / Wikimedia Commons

-Housed within a striking replica of the Portuguese ship Flor de la Mar, this multi-story museum recounts the seafaring adventures and maritime conquests that shaped Malacca’s history.
+Housed within a striking replica of the Portuguese ship Flor de la Mar, this multi-story museum walks you through Malacca’s role as a key port city from the days of the Malay sultanate to the arrival of the Portuguese, Dutch, and British.

 10. Go Up the Taming Sari Tower